 Obviously, the vehicle is subject to many quality checks to reach appropriate safety levels, and all this kicks off way before presenting the vehicle to the market.

-The vehicle that we see in the showroom is the last step of a long process of prototypes creation going through rigorous stress tests to identify defects and mechanical problems and take action.
+The vehicle that we see in the showroom is the last step of a long process of prototype creation going through rigorous stress tests to identify defects and mechanical problems and take action.

 All tests are made in special labs where all on-road impact conditions are replicated to check so that the final product that reaches the market is the very best version according to the technology available at the time.